rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 _Title screen + gameplay_

 Flesh by [@im_oab] is a 2D-horizontal shmup game with hand-drawn animation and organic/fleshy theme.
-It implement using [tetra].
+It is implemented using [tetra].
 This month update include:

 - Add title screen.
 - Support gamepad.